akalman/mafia-react/README.md

 ```
 npm run build
 node output/server.js

+# to start the server in debug mode, use this command instead
+debug=true node output/server.js
 ```

 note that the last line will not finish, you will need to close the server